Louis François de La Bourdonnaye

-Louis François de La Bourdonnaye de Coëtion (1700 — 1777) was a French diplomat.
-He was Marquis de La Bourdonnaye and Vicomte de Coëtion, Intendant de Rouen, Conseiller d'État.
+Louis François de La Bourdonnaye de Coëtion (1700—1777) was a French diplomat.
+He was the Marquis de La Bourdonnaye and the Vicomte de Coëtion, the Intendant de Rouen, a Conseiller d'État.

 Biography

-Born in 1700 in Bordeaux, son of Yves Marie de La Bourdonnaye de Coëtion and Catherine de Ribeyre.
+He was born in 1700 in Bordeaux, the son of Yves Marie de La Bourdonnaye de Coëtion and Catherine de Ribeyre.
 He died on 13 July 1777 at the Château de La Bourdonnaye à Carentoir.

 He was named Counselor at the Second chambre of Requests of Parliament of Paris 3 July 1722, then Maître des requêtes in 1724.
 He was named Intendant de Rouen on 31 May 1732.

 He organized a festival for the occasion of the convalescence of the king on 10 October 1744.